HomeHome DecorationCan You Put Wallpaper on Textured Walls?

 What Happens if You Put Wallpaper on Textured Walls?

 For textured walls, thicker wallpapers are generally a better choice.
 Thin papers can highlight imperfections and tear easily on rough surfaces.
-Thick, non-woven, or fabric-backed wallpapers are the best options for textured walls.
 However, regardless of the wallpaper type, we recommend smoothing the textured wall as much as possible for better results.

 How to Put Wallpaper on Textured Walls?